ultimateboy/slack8s/README.md

 3. Modify `slack-token` and `slack-channel` variables in your new file.
 4. Create the config map using kubectl:
 `kubectl create -f examples/slack8s-configmap.yaml`
-5. Create the slack8s replication controller:
+5. Create the slack8s deployment:
-`kubectl create -f examples/slack8s-rc.yaml`
+`kubectl create -f examples/slack8s-deployment.yaml`

 ## Limitations